 Stanley Ho, who built Macao's gambling industry, dies at 98

-HONG KONG (AP) — Stanley Ho, the Macao casino tycoon who was considered the father of modern gambling in China, died Tuesday in Hong Kong, his daughter Pansy Ho said.
+HONG KONG (AP) — Stanley Ho, the Macao casino tycoon who was considered the father of modern gambling in China, died Tuesday in Hong Kong.
 He was 98.

+A family statement said he died peacefully in his sleep, but did not give a cause of death.

 He was the former Portuguese colony’s richest person, a lavish spender and accomplished ballroom dancer who wielded great influence both in Macao and in neighboring Hong Kong while — according to U.S. authorities — maintaining ties to organized crime.